 It isn’t necessary to over tighten your pole to make it safe.
 If you bought a good pole that has well attached, thick rubber on the bottom of the base, then if for some reason the pole moved after installation (because it wasn’t tightened enough to begin with) then the rubber will usually catch and lock itself into place on the roof and floor.

 If you bought a pole with poor quality rubber, then it may not catch and the pole could come loose from the roof entirely.

 A poorly constructed dance pole with cheap materials is a safety hazard.
 Don’t risk buying a cheap pole and risk your health, get a sturdy dance pole for your home.

-Here is what to look for in a good safe dance pole:
+Here is video that shows you what to look for in a good safe dance pole: